Keepnet Labs Logo

 Clone phishing in cyber security is a phishing attack in which a real and previously delivered email is “cloned for bad motivations.
 For clone phishing emails, hackers replace the original links or attachments with malicious ones.
 The definition of clone phishing varies, but the idea behind this attack is to copy a real email and attack the target users.

 Hackers now use phishing clones to steal credentials or download malware on your computer.
 Imagine you get an email from Twitter saying someone wants to reset your password.
 Imagine receiving an email from Twitter stating that someone wants to reset your password.
-Shortly after confirming the email's legitimacy, hackers send a fake email that closely resembles the real one.
+Clone phishing is a cyberattack where attackers duplicate legitimate emails or websites to deceive recipients into revealing sensitive information or installing malware.
+This method poses significant risks across financial, operational, and reputational domains.

 Why is Clone Phishing Effective